 Upon completion of the credit review process, students will receive written notification of the NEIT courses for which transfer credit was accepted.

-NEIT reserves the right to refuse admission to any student for any reason other than race, color, religious belief, sex, sexual orientation, gender identity or expression, national origin, age, or disability.
+NEIT reserves the right to refuse admission to any student for any reason other than race, color, religion, national and ethnic origin, sex, sexual orientation, gender identity or expression, age, or disability.

 University Policies and Procedures